QBI-Software/NEURON-tutorial/lessons/network.md

 title: Network Model
 ---
 # A Network Model
 Now we are going to build a network of two cells.
-We will build these between two ball and stick neurons but they equally apply to
+We will build these between two ball and stick neurons but they equally apply to other models such as those based on neuron reconstructions you have uploaded.

 ## Part A: